Streptopelia decaocto

 The first state record was of one at a feeder in Shelton, Buffalo Co 29 Nov 1997 (Brogie and Silcock 2004).
 The second state record and first breeding record was of a pair carrying nest material at the Newcomb residence in Kearney, Buffalo Co 22 Apr 1998; these birds had fledged two young by 19 May (Silcock and Jorgensen 1998a) and then re-nested, and by 24 Sep as many as nine birds were present in the neighborhood (Silcock and Jorgensen 1998b, 1998c).
 Nesting was attempted in Oct and Dec but was unsuccessful (Silcock and Jorgensen 1998c).
 Eight birds were still present Dec 1998-Feb 1999, and “lots” were reported into spring 2000.

-Since these initial records, numbers have increased dramatically, most notably in the west; CBCs in winter 2016-2017 reflect this distribution, with Scottsbluff reporting 1359 on 29 Dec 2017, a new count high, while across the state totals were North Platte 166, Harlan County Reservoir 50, and Omaha 33, the latter a new count high.
+Since these initial records, numbers increased dramatically, as reported on CBCs, most notably in the north (Norfolk) and west (Scottsbluff); in winter 2016-2017 Scottsbluff reported 1359 on 29 Dec 2017, a new count high, while across the state that same year totals were North Platte 166, Harlan County Reservoir 50, and Omaha 33, the latter a new count high.
+Since 2016-2017 however, numbers have declined dramatically in the west and north as well as more moderately elsewhere (Appendix Fig 1, below), while maintaining a gradual increase at low levels at Lincoln (Appendix Fig 2, below).

 - Breeding Phenology: